Who owns an embryo?

 So, what happens when a couple separates and need to decide what happens with their unused embryos?
 There’s a few possible outcomes.

 Unfortunately if there is a dispute, with one party wanting to use or donate the embryos and the other refusing, it is likely that neither party would be able to use the embryos at all.
-Under Victorian law, embryos cannot be used unless both parties providing their gametes have provided ongoing consent to their use.
+Under Victorian law, embryos cannot be used unless both parties to a (previous) relationship have provided ongoing consent to their use.
 Once one party withdraws their consent, the embryos can no longer be used.
+It is not just about the genetics of the embryo, but the relationship between the parties, and their consent to create the embryos, that needs to be considered when determining the future use.

 There are very few cases that have ended up in court in Australia over the use or ownership of embryos.
 One case, in Western Australia, referred to as G and G [2007] FCWA 80, the court found that the approach should be to consider the original intentions of the parties (that the embryos were intended to be used by the parties to achieve a pregnancy together) and the original consent – which was that if they separated, the embryos would be destroyed.